 Affiliate marketing business model is the real deal but unfortunately so are the scams associated with it.

+You must be informed to avoid the scams and get the awesome benefits of affiliate marketing.
 The good news is that this article will give you the skinny on the most common affiliate frauds and how to avoid them.
+Let’s go!

 These are the 4 common affiliate marketing scams